OpenCamp-cc/curriculum/week-0/README.md

 Week 0 (W0) consists of a few simple tasks that you need complete before W1 officially starts.

-At the end of this week, you should be able to do the following:
+At the end of this week, you should have completed the following:

+- Introduced yourself to the rest of the class or community on our Discord server
-- Install and use Visual Studio Code, or VS Code in short
+- Install and begin using Visual Studio Code
-- Copy and paste simple HTML code and opening them in your web browser
+    - Copy and paste simple HTML code and opening web pages in your web browser
+- Install Sourcetree

 You will learn the basics of HTML and CSS in W1.